Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 ---

 ## Motivation
 Before you can start a load test for your application, you need to [define load numbers](../../manual/470-load-configuration).
-The load you apply should model real world traffic on your application, but chances are you do not yet have a complete list of arrival rates and user numbers at hand.
+The load you apply should model real world traffic on your application, but chances are you do not yet have a complete list of arrival rates and user numbers at hand (or you have heard about ["concurrent users"](#calculation-of-concurrent-users), which can be even more confusing).

 So what should you do when you do not know every detail about the current or future load pattern?
 We are describing one approach below that works pretty well in the context of ecommerce applications and always yielded satisfying results for us so far.